EddieBWXiao/MagicCupsGame/PL_simulations/Readme.md

 To explore the pipeline, see:

-single_ptp_demo.m: a demo for running a single simulation and model fitting for the virtual participant generated
+*single_ptp_demo.m*: a demo for running a single simulation and model fitting for the virtual participant generated